Saint John, New Brunswick

-French explorer Samuel de Champlain landed at Saint John Harbour on June 24, 1604 (the feast of St. John the Baptist) and is where the Saint John River gets its name, although Mi'kmaq and Wolastoqiyik peoples lived in the region for thousands of years prior - calling the river "Wolastoq".
-The Saint John area was an important area for trade and defence for Acadia during the French colonial era and Fort La Tour, in the city's harbour, was a pivotal battleground during the Acadian Civil War.
+French explorer Samuel de Champlain landed at Saint John Harbour on June 24, 1604, the feast of St. John the Baptist, and named the Saint John River in his honour; the indigenous Mi'kmaq and Wolastoqiyik peoples called the river "Wolastoq".
+The Saint John area was an important location for trade and defence in Acadia during the French colonial era, and Fort La Tour, in the city's harbour, was a pivotal battleground during the Acadian Civil War.

-After over a century of ownership disputes over the land surrounding Saint John between the French and English, the English colonists deported the French colonists in 1755 and constructed Fort Howe above the harbour in 1779.
-In 1785, the City of Saint John was established by uniting the two towns of Parrtown and Carleton on each side of the harbour after the arrival of thousands of refugees from the American Revolution who wished to remain British and were forced to leave their U.S. homes.
-Over the next century, waves of immigration via Partridge Island, especially during the Great Famine, would fundamentally change the city's demographics and culture.
+After more than a century of ownership disputes between the French and English over the land surrounding Saint John, the British government deported the Acadians in 1755 following the destruction of Fort Menagoueche, which was reconstructed as Fort Frederick.
+Following the pillaging and burning of Fort Frederick by American privateers, Fort Howe was constructed across the river above the harbour in 1779.
+In 1785, the City of Saint John was established by uniting the two communities of Parr-town and Carleton on opposite sides of the harbour after the arrival of thousands of refugees from the newly founded United States who wished to remain British after the American Revolution.
+During the next century, immigration via Partridge Island, especially during the Great Famine, would fundamentally change the city's demographics and culture.

 History

-The area has been the home of peoples of the Wabanaki Confederacy for thousands of years.
-The northwestern coastal region of the Bay of Fundy inhabited by the Passamaquoddy Nation, while the Saint John River valley north of the bay became the domain of the Wolastoqiyik Nation.
-The Mi'kmaq also ventured into the Saint John area regularly as the harbour and coast was an important hunting ground for seals.
-The area around the harbour, where the city is, has been traditionally called Menahkwesk by the Wolastoqiyik people, who still live in and around the city today.
-In pre-colonial times the Wolastoqiyik lived in mostly self-sustaining villages living largely off bass, sturgeon, salmon, corn, wild roots and berries.
+The Saint John area had been inhabited by peoples of the Wabanaki Confederacy for thousands of years.
+The northwestern coastal region of the Bay of Fundy was home to the Passamaquoddy Nation, while the Saint John River valley north of the bay became the domain of the Wolastoqiyik Nation.
+The Mi'kmaq also frequented the Saint John area due to the harbour and coast being an important hunting ground for seals.
+The area around the harbour, where the city is, has been traditionally called Menahkwesk by the Wolastoqiyik people, who continue to reside in and around the city.
+In precolonial times, the Wolastoqiyik lived in mostly self-sustaining villages living largely off bass, sturgeon, salmon, corn, wild roots and berries.

-Samuel de Champlain landed at Saint John Harbour in 1604, though he did not settle the area.
-Saint John was a key area for trade and defence for Acadia during the French colonial era.
-Fort La Tour in the city's harbour, was a pivotal battleground during the Acadian Civil War.
+In 1604, Samuel de Champlain landed at Saint John Harbour, though he did not settle the area.
+Saint John played a crucial role in trade and defense for Acadia during the French colonial era, with Fort La Tour in the city's harbour becoming a pivotal battleground during the Acadian Civil War.
 At the end of the Seven Years' War, the British took the region from the French.

-Population grew with immigration from the former Thirteen Colonies and Europe.
+The population of Saint John grew with immigration from the former Thirteen Colonies and Europe.
 In 1785, Saint John became the first incorporated city in what is now Canada.
 Immigration led to the building of North America's first quarantine station, Partridge Island.